This walk was originally developed in cooperation with Wien Museum, as part of their major retrospective on Wagner.

 No, because we do not have time.

-Who is the guide on this tour?
+Who is the guide on this walk?

 Eugene Quinn is a London-born, Vienna-based urbanist, who tells new stories about Vienna.
 He works for the Vienna non-profit group space and place, and organises unusual events across the city to build community, start debates and celebrate Vienna.
 He looks forward to hearing your opinions on the day.

 Yes of course.
 In case you want to find us later in the day, please call Eugene on 0680 1254354.
 But our focus is on a core group who really want to go deeper into the city, and stick with an intense and fascinating opportunity.
-This kind of tour rarely happens – in any city.
+This kind of walk rarely happens – in any city.

 What should I bring on the day?